facebookresearch/minihack/README.md

 Based on the game of [NetHack](https://en.wikipedia.org/wiki/NetHack), arguably the hardest grid-based game in the world, MiniHack uses the [NetHack Learning Environment (NLE)](https://github.com/facebookresearch/nle) to communicate with the game and provide a convenient interface for customly created RL tesbeds.

 MiniHack already comes with a large list of challenging [tasks](./TASKS.md).
 However, it is primarily built for easily designing new ones.
-The motivation behind MiniHack is to be able to perform RL experiments in a controlled setting while being able to increasingly scale the difficulty and complexity of the tasks by removing simplifying assumptions.
+The motivation behind MiniHack is to be able to perform RL experiments in a controlled setting while being able to increasingly scale the complexity of the tasks.

 To this end, MiniHack leverages the description files of NetHack.
 The description files (or des-files) are human-readable specifications of levels: distributions of grid layouts together with monsters, objects on the floor, environment features (e.g. walls, water, lava), etc. The developers of NetHack created a special domain-specific language for describing the levels of the game, called _des-file format_.
 The des-files can be compiled into binary using the NetHack level compiler, and MiniHack maps them to [Gym environments](https://github.com/openai/gym).
-For more information on des-files, we refer users to our [brief overview](TODO), [detailed visually-aided tutorial](TODO), or [interactive notebook](./notebooks/des_file_tutorial.ipynb).
+For more information on des-files, we refer users to our [brief overview](https://minihack.readthedocs.io/en/latest/getting-started/des_files.html), [detailed visually-aided tutorial](https://minihack.readthedocs.io/en/latest/tutorials/des_file/index.html), or [interactive notebook](./notebooks/des_file_tutorial.ipynb).

-[MiniHack documentation](https://minihack.readthedocs.io/) includes detailed information on how to get started with MiniHack, configure environments or design new ones, train baseline agents, use our APi, and much more.
+[MiniHack documentation](https://minihack.readthedocs.io/) will walk you through everything you need to know, step-by-step, including information on how to get started with MiniHack, configure environments or design new ones, train baseline agents, use our APi, and much more.

 # Installation